 🇰🇭 Phnom Penh in Cambodia

-An underestimated city in Southeast Asia is Phnom Penh, the capital of Cambodia.
-With a budget of around 1,000 Euro a month, you can live in the "Paris of the East" still comfortably.
+Phnom Penh, the capital of Cambodia, is an underestimated city in Southeast Asia.
+With a budget of around €1,000 a month, you can live in the "Paris of the East" still comfortably.

 #2 Phnom Penh in Cambodia

 Unlike the French capital, the cost of living is much lower.
-A furnished 1-bedroom apartment cost less than 500 Euro a month and when your budget allows, try The Factory, a fun coworking space with trampolines, gyms, a school, craft workshops, creative space, and a café onsite.
-A hot desk is available for 70 Euro a month.
+A furnished 1-bedroom apartment costs less than €500 a month.
+When your budget allows, try The Factory, a fun coworking space that features trampolines, gyms, a school, craft workshops, a creative space, and a café, all on-site.
+A hot desk is available for €70 a month.

 💡